PrineetKaur/AI-Doc-Pipeline/README.md

 ## Notes

-All examples use simplified or fictional specifications.
-This repository is intended for learning, experimentation, and portfolio demonstration — not as a production-ready documentation system.
+All examples use simplified or fictional specifications to keep the project approachable and easy to evaluate.
+This repository demonstrates the architecture and reasoning behind AI-governed documentation pipelines.
+The same patterns that would apply to a production system, built here at a scale suited for learning, experimentation, and portfolio review.